sebyone/daasiot-examples/web-console/fe/README.md

 This is the Frontend client for the DaaS-IoT DCCS project, a distributed configurable control system for IoT devices that uses the **DaaS-IoT** technology to provide a mesh network of devices that can be controlled and monitored remotely.

-The frontend client is a Next.js application that communicates with the [backend server](/web-console/be/README.md), using a DaaS-IoT node to communicate with the devices.
+The frontend client is a Next.js application that communicates with the [backend server](/web-console/be/README.md)
 ## Getting Started

 First, install the dependencies: